grafandreas/CarND-Path-Planning-Project/README.md

 - sensor.cpp : Information about the vehicles that can be seen from the car
 - trajectory.cpp : Caclulation of the trajectory

+- XY : Coordinates, so that we can pass / return one object.

 ## Path plannning

 The path planning is executed in the following steps: